PassFort/integration-docs/source/includes/_01-config.html.md

 support for additional features.
 The absence of this field from your integration's config implies that no additional features are supported.

-The list of possible features varies depending on the check type and often surface extra functionality implemented by the provider.
+The list of possible features varies depending on the check type but are often used to surface extra functionality implemented by the provider.

 These features are currently recognised as items within the `supported_features` array: